-LAST UPDATED May 25, 20 2 Item Parameter Criteria Notes 0 Scope This document applies to Chemical Metering Pumps.
+LAST UPDATED Mar 22, 2024 Item Parameter Criteria Notes 0 Scope This document applies to Chemical Metering Pumps.
 All pumps shall be contained to prevent chemical spills.
-Chemicals to be located in the same 1 Containment Pump platforms shall be at least as high as containment wall. containment area shall not pose potential hazards.
-Use reinforced concrete base or applicable as provided by manufacturer.
+Chemicals to be located in the same 1 Containment Pump platforms shall be at least as high as containment wall. shall not pose Use reinforced concrete base or applicable as provided by manufacturer.
 2 Suction Set tank height so metering pump suction line is full when only a few inches of liquid remain in tank.
 3 Duty / Standby For 1 to 4 duty pumps per injection point, include 1 standby pump.
-3 Duty / Standby Standby pump should utilize a common discharge header. Туре Peristaltic Pump Types (Ferric Chloride, Hypochlorite, Bisulfite, Peroxide, Caustic, Polymer, Other Acids).
+3 Duty / Standby Standby pump should utilize a common discharge header.
+Peristaltic Pump Types (Ferric Chloride, Hypochlorite, Bisulfite, Peroxide, Caustic, Polymer, Other Acids).
 Equipped with compression rollers that are retractable for tube loading.
 One roller shall be fully engaged with the tubing at all times to prevent backflow or siphoning.
-Use no check valves or diaphragms and shall require no dynamic seals in contact with the pumpage.
+4 Туре Use no check valves or diaphragms and shall require no dynamic seals in contact with the pumpage.
 4 Dry self-priming, capable of being run dry without damaging effects to pump or tube, with a maximum suction lift of 15 feet wc.
-Provide a tubing element with molded fittings, which shall be self-locating when fitted into the pump head.
-Tubing Replaceable with no disassembly of the pump head.
-Select material and size for the chemical being metered.
+Chemicals to be located in the same containment area Chemical metering pumps shall have Ethernet interface with control capability and support for CIP communications with Control Logix.
+Tubing Provide a tubing element with molded fittings, which shall be self-locating when fitted into the pump head.